3 new internationally flavored restaurants to spice up Charleston dining options

 Also, a downtown Charleston restaurant has expanded its Cuban and Latin flavors with a second location in North Charleston.

-Cuban Gypsy Pantry, owned by Will and Chloe Vivas, opened Monday at 5060 Dorchester Road, Suite 200, near Planet Fitness in Oak Ridge Plaza shopping center.
-It's anchored by Save-a-Lot grocery store not far from West Montague Avenue.
+Cuban Gypsy Pantry, owned by Will and Chloe Vivas, opened Monday at 5060 Dorchester Road, in the Save-a-Lot-anchored Oak Ridge Plaza.

 The 4,200-square-foot restaurant, featuring a blend of Latin and Cuban cuisine, seats 87 and has a 1,100-square-foot kitchen that's large enough to offer catering for on- and off-site events.